kartikshankar-nyc/CopyAll_URLs/README.md

 # CopyAll_URLs

-A Chrome extension to copy URLs of all the open tabs in the current Chrome browser window.
+A Chrome extension to copy URLs of all the open tabs in the current Chrome browser window...

 ## I am currently in the process of submitting this to Chrome.
 So till such time that happens, you will need to use this unpacked.

 ### Instructions to use unpacked:
 How to Install the Extension

-Create a new folder on your computer for the extension Save all three files into this folder
+- Create a new folder on your computer for the extension
+- Save all three files into this folder
-Create an 'icons' subfolder (you'll need some icon files - you can use any 16x16, 48x48, and 128x128 png images) Open Chrome and go to chrome://extensions/
+- Create an 'icons' subfolder (you'll need some icon files - you can use any 16x16, 48x48, and 128x128 png images)
+- Open Chrome and go to chrome://extensions/
-Enable "Developer mode" (toggle in the top-right corner) Click "Load unpacked" and select your extension folder The extension will appear in your toolbar
+- Enable "Developer mode" (toggle in the top-right corner)
+- Click "Load unpacked" and select your extension folder
+- The extension will appear in your toolbar

 How to Use